stevenbraham/postcodezoeker/readme.md

 This is a simple "site" that I build that allow you to find the name of Dutch county based on the postal code.

 # Developing
-**This project asumes that you have grunt *globally* installed.
+**This project asumes that you have gulp *globally* installed.
 If this is not the case please execute the following command:**
 (*On Unix based systems you need root rights*)

-`npm install -g grunt`
+`npm install -g gulp`

-During development you should execute `grunt build`.
+During development you should execute `gulp watch`.
 This copies everything from the source to the build folder.
 I reccomend starting a http-server in the build folder.
-To autoamate this processes, execute `grunt watch`.

-If you want to create your own minified version for production, exectute `grunt dist`.
+If you want to create your own minified version for production, exectute `gulp --production`.

 # Credits